 Step 10: Return to the cable box-connected television and use the remote to set it up.

 I hope these Spectrum self-install kit instructions were easy to understand and by now, you must have the TV setup ready to keep you entertained.

 Frequently Asked Questions

-The best way to connect Spectrum cable box to TV is by feeding the wall cable into a coaxial splitter.
+The best way to connect the Spectrum cable box to the TV is by feeding the wall cable into a coaxial splitter.
 This way, it would be possible to hook them up without using additional cables or adapters.

 Yes, internet and cable services are supplied over the same cable line for any cable ISP.
 That is the reason why a coaxial splitter is needed.